Dogū: Shakōkidogū

 The Shakōkidogū (遮光器土偶), or "goggle-eyed dogū, were created in the Jōmon era, and are so well known that when most Japanese hear the term dogū, this is the image that comes to mind.
 The name shakōki (literally "light-blocking device") comes from the resemblance of the figures' eyes to traditional Inuit snow goggles.
-Another distinguishing feature of the objects are the exaggerated, female buttocks, chest and thighs.
+Another distinguishing feature of the objects are the exaggerated female buttocks, chest and thighs.
 Furthermore, the abdomen is covered with patterns, many of which seem to have been painted with vermilion.
 The larger figures are hollow.

 Unbroken figures are rare, and most are missing an arm, leg or other body part.
 In many cases, the parts have been cut off.

 These types of dogū have been found in the Kamegaoka Site in Tsugaru, Aomori Prefecture; the Teshiromori Site in Morioka, Iwate Prefecture; the Ebisuda Site in Tajiri, Miyagi Prefecture; and the Izumisawa Kaizuka Site in Ishinomaki, Miyagi Prefecture.
 All the sites listed have been designated as Important Cultural Properties.

-In popular culture

-Dogū are a staple of Japanese pop culture, with numerous toys based on them being available in the country, as well as depictions in manga, anime, video games, and live action television series.
-Notable examples include Baltoy, Claydol, Elgyem, and Beheeyem, from the Pokémon franchise, Shakkoumon from the Digimon franchise, and Arahabaki from the Megami Tensei franchise.
-The tokusatsu The Ancient Dogoo Girl has several of its main main features based on dogū.